kalingaswain94/SOEN6011/README.md

 - Risks will be identified, assessed, and mitigated throughout the project, with regular risk assessments and contingency plans in place.
 - A well-defined project timeline will outline major milestones and deliverables for each iteration.
 With a duration of 1.5 to 2.5 weeks, our four sprints will include regular reviews and retrospectives.
 - Documentation, such as requirements documents, design documents, and user guides, will be created and maintained using Github and Jira

-Tech Stack: After thorough research and discussions with the team, we have decided on the following Technologies to use for the implementation of our project.
-Runtime Environment: Node.js
-Node.js is a JavaScript runtime environment used for server-side development.
-It's known for its scalability and responsiveness.

-Database: MongoDB
-MongoDB is a flexible NoSQL database that stores data in JSON-like documents.
-It's suitable for applications with evolving data needs and offers powerful querying capabilities.

-Programming IDE: VSCode
-VSCode is a popular source code editor with a user-friendly interface, extensive language support, and useful features like debugging and version control integration.

-Version Control: Git
-Git is a distributed version control system that tracks code changes, making collaboration and code management easier.
-It integrates well with platforms like GitHub or GitLab.
 <br>

 ## 4. User Roles